No More Fish, No Fishermen

 Posen recorded "No More Fish, No Fishermen" with the group Finest Kind (on their CD Heart's Delight) as an a capella, three-part vocal; and on his solo CD The Old Songs' Home, with a jangle pop musical arrangement reminiscent of The Byrds.
+It has since been recorded and performed by many folk singers all over the English-speaking world.